vkoestline/consumer_track_test/README.md

 connectivity.
 The rules of the security group and other supporting resources will not be evaluated as part of this assessment, only required to allow connectivity.

-# Design Decisions
+# Product Design

 This solutions uses Terraform to build the infrastructure as code in AWS.
+The solution also uses a user_data shell script to install all necessary software on each of the nginx nodes and parameterizes the index.html file.

 Assumptions / Shortcuts:
+- Uses default VPC
+- Sets region to us-west-2.
+Since the requirement is to have 3 availability zones.
+- Security groups on port 80 are open to the world.
+All other ports are closed (no ssh access for troubleshooting).
+- Tagging consists of only name.
+In a real world scenario, we would set additional tags based on a set standard.
+- Using the userdata script to create the index.html file sets the instance data as environment variables and then uses substitutions within an index.html template.
+Ideally, we would manage the index.html using a configuration management tool (Puppet, Chef, etc).
 - No Cloudwatch alarms are set
 - No Scaling functionality
-- Did not create a separate VPC, instead using default
-- Security groups on port 80 are open to the world, this would need to be adjusted
-- Simple tagging with only name
-- Using userdata to create index file instead of puppet or other configuration management system

 # Prerequisites
 - Need to have Terraform